 on behalf of Edinburgh Children's Hospital Charity

-The committed charity, which supports the Royal Hospital for Sick Children in Edinburgh, devoted one whole day to personally expressing its gratitude to any individual, team or company who helped raise a total £1.7m in 2015 – its biggest year to date.
+The committed charity, which supports the Royal Hospital for Sick Children in Edinburgh, devoted one whole day to directly expressing its gratitude to the individuals, teams andcompanies who helped raise a total £1.7m in 2015 – its biggest and most successful year to date.

-An 11-strong team took on the mountainous task and spent the day phoning, emailing and sending out cards and videos in a bid to say a huge thank you to as many supporters as possible – which totalled a staggering 11,000 donations last year.
+An 11-strong team from the charity took on the mountainous task and spent the day phoning, emailing and sending out cards and videos in a bid to say a huge thank you to as many as possible of the supporters, who made a total of 11,000 donations during 2015.

-The story of the dedicated charity was picked up quickly by local press, the Edinburgh Evening News, which featured it in two different sections of the newspaper.
-This significant coverage was a target hit for SKFF, as the publication has a potential readership of 30,000 readers across Edinburgh, the Lothians and even further afield – a key audience for the Capital-based charity.
+The story was picked up quickly by local press, the Edinburgh Evening News, which featured it in two different sections of the newspaper.
+This significant coverage was a target hit for SKFF, as the publication has a potential readership of 30,000 readers across Edinburgh, the Lothians and even further afield – a key audience for the capital-based charity.

-In addition to print, the Thank You Day piece was also featured online on The Edinburgh Reporter – again, an important local publication.
+In addition to print, the Thank You Day piece was also featured online on The Edinburgh Reporter hyperlocal news stie – again, an important local publication.